 Step Three: Neutralization of Mustard Agent

-The mustard agent is mixed with hot water and a caustic solution.
+The mustard agent was mixed with hot water and a caustic solution.
 The product from this process is called hydrolysate and has a high pH requiring acid to be added to reduce the pH to neutral, making it suitable for digestion by the microbes used in biotreatment, which is the next step.

 Step Four: Biotreatment